The Newsletter guidelines and deadlines for contributors 2018/2019

 - Summer 2019 #83 (pub date June 2019) – 15 March 2019

 - Autumn 2019 #84 (pub date October 2019) – 15 July 2019

 - 1300-1600 words per page, depending on the number of images you would like to include (see below).
 Endnotes are included in the word count.

 - articles can be 1 or 2 pages

 - please provide a title, a lead paragraph (less than 100 words – this is NOT an abstract), and a few section headings

-- name, affiliation, email, research areas of interest
+- name, affiliation, email, research areas of interest, latest/forthcoming publications

-- please provide appropriate and good quality images to accompany the article (see below)
+- please provide appropriate and high quality images to accompany the article (see below)